eshc/eshc-intranet/README.md

 ## Goal
 Make usable intranet.
-`some code`

 ## Setup Instructions
 1. Install Python 3.
 Developed using version 3.5.2.
 2. Instaill virtual env `pip install virtualenv`.
 You may have to use `pip3`.
 3. Make a new directory in which you will work.
 4. `cd` into the directory and `git clone <repo_url>`
 5. Make new virtual environment `virtualenv venv `
-6. Active virtualenv `source ./venv/bin/activate`
+6. Activate virtualenv `source ./venv/bin/activate` on linux
 7. Install python dependencies `pip install -r ./eshcIntranet/requirements.txt`

-Follow the instruction on setting up a [postgres database](https://www.digitalocean.com/community/tutorials/how-to-use-postgresql-with-your-django-application-on-ubuntu-14-04) if you want to set up the database in the same way it is set up on Heroku.
+Follow the instructions on setting up a [postgres database](https://www.digitalocean.com/community/tutorials/how-to-use-postgresql-with-your-django-application-on-ubuntu-14-04) if you want to set up the database in the same way it is set up on Heroku.
 Set it up using the settings in `settings.py`.

 If not, you can probably just use SQLite locally, but you'll have to use the commented out database setup in `settings.py`.